aliyoussefi/PowerPlatformDesignSessions/DataverseDataStrategy.md

-# Representing Master Data in Dataverse
+# Power Platform Design Sessions: Representing Master Data in Dataverse

 ## Summary
 All digital modernization and transformation solutions rely heavily on ample planning grounded in a core quality framework.
 A major component of this framework is defining the data strategy.